 Third, is it the thought of your calling someone else “Mommy” or “Daddy”?
 Please know, if you seek to maintain your place in that child’s life and take care of your obligations as a parent financially and emotionally, there is no reason why you won’t remain “Mommy/Daddy”.
 Yes, seeing your child get attached to a new dating partner can be hard (Divorced and Dating with Kids is the subject of another article).
 But, by creating and maintaining a respectful relationship with the new step-parent, you will know someone is ensuring your child’s well-being when you are not there, and that peace of mind is priceless.

 Our hope is that your co-parent will be respectful and reasonable in how they handle introducing the new spouse into the family.
 Remember, it is not always the easiest task for the parents, step-parent or the child.
 Show each other some grace and give it some time.
 Take it slow.
 Open a dialogue with your co-parent about any concerns you have and collaborate – don’t try to dictate.
-This is not your decision.
-Yes, your child is involved but again, your ex has every right to move on in his or her life.
-Collaboration with your co-spouse will ease the transition.
+Who they date or marry is not your decision.
+Yes, your child is involved but again, your ex has every right to move on in his or her life – just as you do.
+Collaboration with your co-parent will ease the transition and promote the well-being of your child.

 Life evolves.
 You will want the same considerations when you fall in love again and or remarry.
-The shoe (glass slipper) will be on the other foot and you could be the step-monster, I mean step-mom.
+The shoe, or the glass slipper, will be on the other foot if it hasn’t been already, and you could be the step-monster, I mean step-mom.

 *from Cinderella’s, “The Work Song”